JWDebler/nanopore_LSK109_assembly/README.md

 # Nanopore assembly pipeline for kit 14 duplex called reads

-This is a Nanopore assembly pipeline aimed at Kit 14 generated reads which have been duplex called using the [dorado](https://github.com/nanoporetech/dorado/) basecaller.
-It requires that you have separated the reads into `sampleID.duplex.fastq.gz` and `sampleID.simplex.fastq.gz`.
+This is a Nanopore assembly pipeline aimed at LSK109 chemistry and flowcell r9 series generated reads.

-It then does some basice QC by removing control DNA which is sometimes used during a run to debug potential problems, but which should not end up in the final assembly.
+It then does some basic QC by removing control DNA which is sometimes used during a run to debug potential problems, but which should not end up in the final assembly.

 Assembly happens using two different assemblers, Flye and nextDenovo.
 Both are very fast and have different strenghts.
 I have found that the nextDenovo assembly overall is better with fewer contigs, but tends to trim telomeres and sometimes loses the mitogenome.
 Flye however is great at maintaining telomeres and the mitogenome tends to fall out as a single, non-concatenated contig (other assemblers create tandem copies as they don't expect a circular sequence).
 Canu is used to generate corredted reads which I use to manually check and curate the assemblies in Geneious.